Tokimeki Memorial (video game)

 is a dating sim video game developed and published by Konami.
 The first game in the Tokimeki Memorial series, it was first released for the PC Engine's Super CD-ROM² System on May 27, 1994.
 It was directed by Yoshiaki Nagata, with Koji Igarashi working on scenario writing.
-It later received ports to the PlayStation in 1995, Sega Saturn and Super Famicom in 1996, Windows in 1997, Game Boy Color in 1999, mobile phones in 2004, and PlayStation Portable in 2006.
+It later received ports to the PlayStation in 1995, Sega Saturn and Super Famicom in 1996, Windows 95 in 1997, Game Boy Color in 1999, mobile phones in 2004, PlayStation Portable in 2006, and Nintendo Switch in 2025.

 The game is considered one of the major titles in the dating sim genre, and eschews the sexual content of other games in the genre.

 Gameplay

 Tokimeki Memorial is a dating sim game in which the player controls a male freshman from Kirameki High School.
 The game is particularly notable for its "bomb" feature, where neglected, infrequently-dated girls would eventually become angry and gossip to their friends, severely reducing love meters across the board.
 In the middle of the game, when the number of known girls is high, these "bombs" became the primary concern of the player, forcing careful planning and strategies like round-robin dating.
 Although the feature was still present in the later games, these games considerably reduced its importance and the difficulty in avoiding it.

 Players pick options as responses when prompted by the characters in the game.